 - National Association for the Advancement of Colored People: The NAACP has made its name for impacting change for Black people and promoting civil rights.
 The NAACP prioritizes college success and racial justice in education among its many issues, with the goal of helping Black college students succeed.

-- National Association for Equal Opportunity in Higher Education: This organization describes itself as "the voice for Blacks in higher education."
+- National Association for Equal Opportunity in Higher Education: This organization describes itself as "the voice" for Black people in higher education.
 Members can get involved with advocacy and collaborative initiatives to help increase representation for Black students in college.

 - National Black Justice Coalition: The NBJC advocates for Black LGBTQ+ people.
 Students who identify as part of the LGBTQ+ community can find a sense of belonging by getting involved in this group.
 They can also apply for internships or fellowships if they wish to gain work experience in advocacy.

 - National Black Nurses Association: Black students who would like to become nurses should consider joining the NBNA.
 The group not only awards annual scholarships, but also provides an opportunity for nursing students to network with professionals.

 - National Society of Black Engineers: This society aims to help Black engineering students succeed academically and, later on, professionally.
 The group runs over 300 collegiate chapters, encourages community involvement, and offers scholarships.

 - National Urban League: The National Urban League is a historical civil rights organization that continues to prompt advocacy and civic engagement over a century after its founding.
 The Urban League's Education and Youth Development division helps students succeed in college.

 - Thurgood Marshall College Fund: This organization gives out scholarships and financial aid to students attending HBCUs and predominantly Black institutions.
 During the 2019-2020 academic year, the fund provided over $5 million in scholarships.